-As part of Cooper University Hospital’s Department of Pediatrics, the Cooper Learning Center, located at suburban offices in Voorhees and Moorestown, is distinguished as the region’s only child-learning program affiliated with a university-level medical center.
+As part of Cooper University Hospital’s Department of Pediatrics, the Cooper Learning Center, located in Voorhees, is distinguished as the region’s only child-learning program affiliated with a university-level medical center.
 This distinction offers parents and children easy access to the most advanced, scientifically proven methods for accurately assessing and treating children’s learning difficulties, combined with expert clinical consultation for the possible physical or emotional causes of learning disabilities.

 Cooper Learning Center Expert Addresses Dyslexia in New Book